-I am excited to be serving my third term as Evanston's 4th Ward Alderman.
-I have enjoyed working in our community, with the City's staff and with the other local goverment leaders the past 8 years and I am looking forward to contributing further to the positive growth of the Evanston community!
+I have been honored to serve three terms as Evanston's 4th Ward Alderman.
+I have enjoyed working in our community, with the City's staff and with the other local government leaders and I am looking forward to contributing further to the positive growth of the Evanston community in different roles.

 Visit the link below to sign on as a Facebook supporter!